This is a temporary summer job only and does not extend past the summer program course offerings.

 Uses skills as a seasoned, experienced training and development professional to resolve a wide range of training issues and needs assessments.
 Develops new training programs and works on complex training courses of diverse scope.
 Demonstrates good judgment in selecting methods and techniques for delivering training and development programs.
 Trainers develop curriculum for specific academic subject areas as outlined in the TRIO federal grant, including math (basic algebra - advanced calculus), composition and literature, science with a lab or foreign language.
 Provide classroom academic enrichment to high school youth and in-class tutor training.

 Trainers are expected to provide professional development in a 1-1 setting with tutors on a weekly basis.
 Trainers use experience working in diverse communities with low income, first-generation college-bound youth, to develop training modules for young professionals to gain and develop tutoring skills as part of the Upward Bound summer program.
-Trainers must be proficient in high school level science, including biology, chemistry and physics and available to offer STEM academic enrichment to high school students from all grade levels (9th - 12th).
+Trainers must be proficient in high school level English Composition & Literature and available to offer academic enrichment to high school students from all grade levels (9th - 12th).
 Trainers must choose one or more of the following programs.

 For all program dates below, Trainers must attend a mandatory paid training: